Information Design With Large Language Models: Framing-Signaling Joint Optimization

 Under discrete framing space, the optimal joint strategy can be computed in time linear in $|C|$, the size of framing space.
 This space in reality can be enormous, hence it is more insightful to consider continuous yet naturally structured framing space.
-Specifically, we consider the case where the framing-induced belief space $B = \{ \ell(c): c\in C\} \subseteq \Delta(\Omega)$ is convex.
+Specifically, we consider the case where the framing-induced prior belief space $B = \{ \ell(c): c\in C\} \subseteq \Delta(\Omega)$ is convex.
+As in Section~\ref{subsec:cont_framing_only}, we consider directly optimizing in the belief space $B$.
 This leads to the following optimization problem with a linear objective subject to \emph{bi-linear} constraints:

 Bi-linear optimization problems are well-known to be challenging to solve in general.
 In the following example, we illustrate this challenge by demonstrating the non-convexity and non-concavity of $U^*(\mu)$ even in simple instances.